roblox-ts/roblox-ts.com/docs/setup-guide.md

 <!-- Unforunately, we need to explicitly number these steps because there are images between them :( -->

-1. Create a new folder and name give it a name.
+1. Create a new folder and give it a name.
 The folder name cannot contain spaces.
 We are going to name ours `my-project`.

 <center><img src={require("../static/img/setup-guide/new-folder.png").default} /></center>